ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 Metabolomics - Case Study [ST001386](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST001386) (Metabolomics)

 **Usage**
-Given the fact that the data ultimately comprises of Lipidomic and Metabolomic expression intensities (but that of young children), they can be easily combined with any other library of Lipidomic or Metabolomic studies (mostly of Adults) to possibly find if any Perturbation group in other studies have similar Lipidomic or Metabolomic features in children and, hence, possibly warn them or even prevent an onset of an illness by taking suitable preventive measures to possibly mitigate or even cure the child of the said perturbation.
+Given the fact that the data ultimately comprises of Lipidomic and Metabolomic expression intensities (but that of young children), they can be easily combined with any other library of Lipidomic or Metabolomic studies (mostly of Adults) to possibly find if any Perturbation group in other studies have similar Lipidomic or Metabolomic features in children and, hence, possibly warn them or even prevent onset of an illness by taking suitable preventive measures to possibly mitigate or even cure the child of the said perturbation.

 **Level of curation**
-Whenever an instant (a child) is found to be ‘IA’ positive, control instants is then chosen from amongst the remaining samples such that they have similar features (like diet, viral infections, etc).
+Whenever an instant (a child) is found to be ‘IA’ positive, control instants are then chosen from amongst the remaining samples such that they have similar features (like diet, viral infections, etc).
 A more in-depth analysis into how do they do the sampling can be found here.
 These pairs are tied together using a Case Index which is unique to each such pair.

 For each Case Index, we can have multiple samples under Control and also under Case.